 Every yacht within the Festiva Sailing Vacations' fleet is identical in terms of cabin layout and design.
 To create the best make-up when purchasing stateroom packages, we do not assign guests to a specific yacht until we receive each guest's preference form.
 This allows us to mix those couples with similar interests when possible.

 Menu offered is a delicious variety of cuisine planned in advanced to accommodate our guests throughout the course of the week.
 Some snacks and fruit will be provided in addition to the set meals.
 Chefs cater to any food allergies or special dietary requirements and guests are asked to indicate this information on their preference forms.

-Occupancy aboard some our catamarans is limited to 6 guests in Greece.
+In Greece, occupancy aboard some our catamarans is limited to 6 guests.
 When chartering with children under the age of 16, you must reserve all guest cabins on the yacht.
-When party exceeds eight in total, two or more yachts will sail in tandem.
+When a party exceeds eight in total, two or more yachts will sail in tandem.
 Special flotilla discounts may be available for reservations of more than one yacht.

 A 50% deposit is required for Greece bookings.
 Balance of charter amount is due 60 days prior to departure.
 A 100% deposit is required for reservations made inside 90 days.

 Five dinners ashore on Greek charters.
 Local cruising permits and park fees (if any), gratuities for crew, special requested liquors.

 Cruising Day 1 - Lavrio - Kythnos

 Cruising Day 2 - Kythnos - Syros